 How to get customers before you start your business

-Housecall Pro sponsors local meetups around the U.S. that offers chances for trade professionals to network with each other and share resources.
-When Angela was still in her 14-day trial of our platform, she found out about a meetup in Oakland, California.
+Housecall Pro sponsors virtual and local meetups around the U.S. that offer trade professionals the chance to network with each other and share resources.
+When Angela was still in her 14-day trial of Housecall Pro, she found out about a meetup in Oakland, California.

 One person Angela talked to was Lora Messeret, owner of HSR Air Duct and Gutter Cleaning.
 Lora gave Angela her business card and told her to reach out if she needed anything.